 Preventing the Sagginess

 With the tricks presented to remedy your sagging mattress, some are short term, and others could last for a little longer.
 But the best way to remedy it is to prevent it from sagging from the very beginning.
 This could save you from going through the hassle of fixing it or spending a lot to purchase a brand new mattress.

 Not only will you prevent the aches from occurring from the morning after your fight with your sagging mattress, but, ultimately, you are preventing any health risk that it may give.

 - Check both the box springs of the mattress and the slats of the supporting frame regularly in order to make sure that everything is still in good condition.

-- Avoid using your mattress as an avenue for rigorous play movements as it will be exposed to strenuous weights that will contribute for it to be saggy.
+- Avoid using your mattress as an avenue for rigorous play movements as it will be exposed to strenuous weights that will contribute it to be saggy.

-- You may check on where you usually position yourself during your sleep, and adjust it accordingly to prevent more damage to the areas that are receiving the most pressure.
-You may make use of the pillows to assist your sleeping position, and to support the areas that you commonly use.
+- You may check on where you usually position yourself during your sleep and adjust it accordingly to prevent more damage to the areas that are receiving the most pressure.
+You may make use of the pillows to assist your sleeping position and to support the areas that you commonly use.

 - Proper care for your mattress is essential for it to last.
-Regular checking of your mattress could provide an early detection of sagging.
+Regular checking of your mattress could provide early detection of sagging.
 With this, you will be able to remedy it before it gets worse.
-You may use the simple tricks on how to fix a sagging mattress.
+You may use simple tricks on how to fix a sagging mattress.

 - Lastly, make sure that your mattress has a warranty.
 Most high-quality mattresses are partnered with a generous warranty of at least ten years to ensure you with a new mattress should there be any problems.